hoisie/web/Readme.md

 web.go is the simplest way to write web applications in the Go programming language.
 It's ideal for writing simple, performant backend web services.

+## WAIT

+Due to a work deadline on 8/24/2012 I had to merge some pretty horrible stuff into master.
+I will be fixing it this weekend, just an FYI.

 ## Overview

 web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra or web.py.
 It is designed to be a lightweight web framework that doesn't impose any scaffolding on the user.
 Some features include: